SergeyMakeev/CircularBuffer/README.md

 **Q: Is it thread-safe?**
 A: The current implementation is not thread-safe.
 For multi-threaded use, you'll need external synchronization (mutexes, atomic operations, etc.).

-**Q: What happened to the unchecked insert functions?**
-A: They were removed for API simplicity.
-The regular insert functions are already highly optimized and the performance difference was negligible.

 **Q: How do I handle buffer overflow?**
 A: Use the overflow_policy template parameter: `overwrite` (default) overwrites old data, `discard` rejects new data when full.

 **Q: Can I store move-only types?**
 A: Yes!
 The implementation fully supports move-only types through perfect forwarding and move semantics.

-**Q: Why were bulk operations removed?**
-A: They were removed to simplify the API.
-For bulk insertion, simply loop with individual `push_back()` calls - the performance is equivalent.

 **Q: Can I use custom allocators?**
 A: Yes!
 Define `CIRCULAR_BUFFER_ALLOC` and `CIRCULAR_BUFFER_FREE` macros before including the header.